 Recently I’ve been thinking about the so-called inventory insanity.
 By now those of us working in the real estate business know there is a significant, and impactful, housing shortage.
-It stems from a number of factors but knowing how to negotiate and bringing your experience to light is an important strategy for getting your buyer’s into a house they love.
+It stems from a number of factors but knowing how to negotiate and bringing your experience to light is an important strategy for getting your buyers into a house they love.
 And I mean this… sometimes working with an agent who you know makes all the difference.

 We first need to put this housing shortage into perspective.
 According to data from the National Association of Realtors, provided to Inman, it is projected that there were nearly 6.5 million existing home sales in 2021.
 That’s significantly higher than 5.64 sales in 2020 and 5.34 in 2019.
 So there are more homes being sold, but also more buyers.
 It’s about supply and demand.
-In a balanced market we have about 4-6 months of inventory and right now we have less than 1 month… the struggle is real my friends.
+In a balanced market, we have about 4-6 months of inventory and right now we have less than 1 month… the struggle is real my friends.

 There are three main reasons for the housing shortage.
-First, not enough people are putting their house on the market and the lack of (or limited) builders building houses.
-Some futurists think that the inventory is proportionately down (vis a vis buyers) because of COVID.
+First, not enough people are putting their houses on the market and the lack of (or limited) builders building houses.
+Some futurists think that the inventory is proportionately down (vis-a-vis buyers) because of COVID.
 And while I think this is true to some extent, the lack of inventory has been an issue for years–ever since the downturn in 2008.
 Other reasons include seller fears about not finding a new place or wanting to capitalize on future price increases.
 And, again according to Inman, there is a kind of contentment for people in staying where they are.

-The second reason for the housing shortage is the lack or limited number of builders building homes.
+The second reason for the housing shortage is the lack of or a limited number of builders building homes.
 This is due to a number of factors, including building supplies and cost, labor, and zoning issues.
 But, the contractors are catching up!